Shasta Wildlife

 Bats and Rabies

 Did You Find a Bat?
 Bats are a special case due to the higher probability of rabies infection.
 It is imperative for your safety and the safety of others that you do not handle bats, especially with your bare hands.
 It is vitally important to avoid the bat’s saliva.
 If you find a bat, cover it where it is found with a box or bucket, etc. If the bat is still alive, make sure there are breathing holes in the cover so it can breath and stay cool.
-Then call an expert immediately.
-Shasta Wildlife Rescue does not accept bats for rehabilitation due to licensing and safety issues.
-If you call us however, we can refer you to a qualified bat rescuer.
-For more information on bats see the following websites:
+Shasta Wildlife Rescue does accept bats for rehabilitation and you can call us immediately at 530-365-9453.

 Bat Conservation International